ec-rilo/Shopify-Frontend-Developer-Intern-Challenge/README.md

 I'm going to leave getting these up to you.
 But once you [sign up for OpenAI](https://openai.com/api/) and get the API Key and Organization ID make sure to add them into the `.env.local` file.

 ### Step 5.
-Fill out remaining information in .env.local file.
+Fill out remaining information in .env.local file

 There should now be 5 lines in `.env.local` that need content.
 Fill them out with the following.